Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space

 Given a metric measure space $(X,\mu)$, a family of curves $\G$ in $X$ and a real number $p\geq1$ the $p$-\emph{modulus} of $\G$ is defined as

-where the infimum is taken over all \emph{$\G$-admissible} nonnegative Borel functions $\rho$.
-Here a function $\rho:X\to[0,\infty)$ is $\G$ admissible if $\int_{\g}\rho d s\geq 1$ for every locally rectifiable curve $\gamma\in\G$, where $ds$ denotes the arclength element.
+where the infimum is taken over all $\G$-admissible nonnegative Borel functions $\rho$.
+Here a function $\rho:X\to[0,\infty)$ is \emph{$\G$-admissible} if $\int_{\g}\rho d s\geq 1$ for every locally rectifiable curve $\gamma\in\G$, where $ds$ denotes the arclength element.
 We say that a property holds for \emph{$p$-almost every curve} in $X$ if it fails only for a curve family $\G$ such that $\m_{p}\G=0$.
 Notice that by definition, almost every curve is locally rectifiable.
-We refer to ~\cite{H} and ~\cite{HK:Acta} for further details on moduli of curve families including the definitions of rectifiability and arclength in general metric spaces.
+We refer to ~\cite{H} and ~\cite{HK:Acta} for further details on modulus of curve families including the definitions of rectifiability and arclength in general metric spaces.

 Despite superficial differences, proofs of the aforementioned equivalence between the definitions of metric quasiconformality and quasisymmetry, no matter the level of generality, tend to follow the same broad outline: the metric definition is used, with the help of various covering arguments, to establish quasi-invariance of the conformal modulus of path families, and this invariance, along with modulus estimates for certain families, facilitates geometric arguments that yield the global distortion estimate \eqref{QS}.

 As a result, one obtains the following equivalent definition of quasiconformality, the so-called ``geometric" definition.